OctopusDeploy/blog/blog/2018-08/kubernetes.md

 In this blog post we'll walk through the process of deploying a simple Docker container to a Kubernetes cluster that hosts multiple environments.

 :::warning
-The Kubernetes functionality in Octopus 2018.8 is a preview only, and must not be used for production deployments or enabled on production Octopus instances.
+The Kubernetes functionality in Octopus 2018.8 is a preview only.
+The features discussed here may change in future versions.
 :::

 ## Prerequisites